Preocts/fetch-gmail/README.md

 # fetch-gmail

 Fetch all available messages from a Gmail account.
-Output file is JSON objects by `messageId`.
-After hydration, each object contains the following keys:
+Output file is sqlite3 database which, after full hyndration, contains the following per row:

+- messageId: Unique message id
 - Subject: Subject of the message
 - From: Sender of the message
 - Delivered-To: Reciever of the message